 In the restaurant business, you need more than good food to stay competitive.
 By focusing on building a strong brand, you can set yourself apart from the competition.
 Whether you're a new restaurant building a brand from the ground up, or an established operation looking for a refresh, it's critical to share your unique story and company values and let them guide your brand identity.

 Develop an actionable restaurant awareness strategy to help boost your reputation among new customers while staying connected to your regulars.

 Mission & Values

 Your mission statement and value proposition are the backbones of your brand, which is why it should be thoughtfully reflected in everything you do at your restaurant.
 The values of a restaurant are important to consumers.
-According to the Consumer Technographics Data report from Forbes, “nearly 7 in 10 U.S. millennials actively consider company values when making a purchase.”
+According to the Consumer Technographics Data report from Forbes, "nearly 7 in 10 U.S. millennials actively consider company values when making a purchase."
 Some of these millennial values are related to sustainability and responsibly sourced ingredients.
 As a result, many popular restaurant brands play up the use of sustainable or farm-to-table ingredients in their fast-casual menus.
-Millennials are willing to pay more for sustainably sourced food if they trust the brand’s values.
-Sustainability will undoubtedly be important to Millenials as well as Generation Z consumers for the foreseeable future.
+Millennials are willing to pay more for sustainably sourced food if they trust the brand's values.
+Sustainability will undoubtedly be important to Millennials as well as Generation Z consumers for the foreseeable future.

 When thinking about how to build brand awareness, consistency is key.
-Your restaurant’s logo, wordmark, and color scheme should be the same across all channels.
+Your restaurant's logo and color scheme should be the same across all channels.
 Consider using bright colors, which have shown to increase brand awareness by 80%.
 Most important of all, keep the design aesthetic clean and simple for maximum brand recognition.
 The brand logo should be instantly recognizable as a cohesive visual design so that just seeing the logo evokes the desire to go to your restaurant.

 Tone & Voice